huhanGitHub/guidedExplore/README.md

  Then, run this script to explore apps.

+ We provide two pre-injected example apps: youtube and EZ explorer in the data/repackaged_apps.
  Note that the apks are all pre-injected into deeplinks and extracted intent parameters and atg in the atg_json and deeplinks_json.
- We provide two example apps: youtube and EZ explorer.
  There may be unpredictable issues, so pls run each app multiple times.
- Lgging in and granting permission in advance will help a lot.
+ Pre-login and granting permission in advance will improve the effectiveness of app exploration.
  The code here is not the latest version, but it can still achieve state-of-the-art.